dgatf/sct101ctm/README.md

-# Install Ubuntu Budgie 19.04 on Schneider SCT101CTM
+# Install Ubuntu Budgie 19.04/19.10 on Schneider SCT101CTM

 This document describes the process to install Ubuntu Budgie 19.04 on Schneider SCT101CTM.
-It is required a working installation of Ubuntu to prepare the ISO.
-Installation of regular Ubuntu 19.04 is similar but it is slow with 2GB RAM
+It is required a working installation of Ubuntu (or virtual machine) to prepare the bootable USB.
+Installation of regular Ubuntu 19.04 is similar but it is slow with 2GB RAM.
+The same process applies for 19.10 versions

 ## Prepare the ISO in a USB stick on a Ubuntu installation